Using this guide What's covered

 Some people have extra (supernumerary) teeth.
 If they block other teeth from breaking through the gum, they may need to be extracted to free up space.

 Routine and minor surgical extractions are normally done at a dental surgery.
+Some dental surgeries are equipped to deliver IV sedation services.
 If general anaesthetic is required the procedure is performed in either a day surgery or hospital.

 How long does it take?